 The notification must include an explanation for the deviation and a description of the revised schedule.

-Compliance with the implementation schedule will be assessed based on the critical milestones and final deadlines as approved or later amended by the Executive Officer.
+Compliance with the implementation schedule will be assessed based on the Critical Milestones and final deadlines as approved or later amended by the Executive Officer.

 For proactive preparation of WMPs, Permittees in compliance with section XII.A will be deemed in compliance with section VI (Receiving Water Limitations) and section VII (Effluent Limitations and Discharge Specifications) for the subject waterbody-pollutant combination(s) until approval of the WMP.
-However, if the final WMP submittal deadline is extended beyond 24 months from the date of the NOI pursuant to section XII.A.7.a, the Permittee shall not be deemed in compliance during the period of extension until approval of the WMP.
+Compliance is demonstrated only where the approved WMP is being designed and implemented to achieve applicable receiving water limitations and WQBELs.
+However, (i) if the final WMP submittal deadline is extended beyond 24 months from the date of the NOI pursuant to section XII.A.7.a, the Permittee shall not be deemed in compliance during the period of extension until approval of the WMP; and (ii) in no event shall a Permittee without an approved WMP be deemed in compliance for more than 27 months from the date the Permittee submitted the NOI.

 For the reactive preparation of WMPs, Permittees shall not be deemed in compliance with section VI (Receiving Water Limitations) for the subject waterbody-pollutant combination(s) until approval of the WMP.
+Compliance is demonstrated only where the approved WMP is designed and implemented to achieve receiving water limitations for the relevant pollutant-waterbody combinations.
 WMPs may not be reactively prepared for compliance with WQBELs in section VII (Effluent Limitations and Discharge Specifications).

 Watershed Management Plan Contents